This post may contain affiliate links.

 Alternatively, you could try the upmarket Café Vasco da Gama at 1472 rue Peel.
 If you’re a glutton for cholesterol you could opt for a Beef and foie gras burger.
 I, however, took the healthy high road (because I was still feeling ill from my bone marrow and chicken liver paté lunch) and ordered yogurt and fruit salad.

-Shopping in Montreal?
+Shopping?
 Beeline for Sainte-Catherine Street

 First stop?
 La Maison Ogilvy, a glamorous department store at 1307 Rue Sainte-Catherine Ouest.
 It’s Canadian owned (even though Holt Renfrew bought it), has buckets of old-fashioned elegance including a spiral staircase and, if you skipped my lunch and afternoon tea suggestions, you can grab a fresh salad in the basement cafe.